opencasestudies/OCS_Guide/.github/ISSUE_TEMPLATE/new-official-case-study-submission.md

 - [ ] Attributions: all outside sources are referenced and cited appropriately -[ ] disclaimers are included
-  -[ ] licences for use are included
-  -[ ] All images/gif/videos and other forms of media that are not original to the case study include sources -[ ] Information on how to cite the case study is included -[ ] Anyone who contributed in a sizable way is included as an author
+  -[ ] licences for use are included (Any open source license is allowed, such as CC-BY or MIT for example) -[ ] All images/gif/videos and other forms of media that are not original to the case study include sources -[ ] Information on how to cite the case study is included -[ ] Anyone who contributed in a sizable way is included as an author and they are otherwise acknowleged if it was a smaller contribution

 ## Case Study Sections